mohan-reddy-pallavula/demo/README.md

-# Various super-resolution models ,

-It contains two folder ,

-1.ESR-GAN -- it contains the implementation pretrained super resolution  ESRGAN model for upscaling the lower resolution image .
+# Body-pix Model for person segmentation :

-2.opencv-sr-models -- it contains the implementation of four pretrained super resolution  models using opencv ,
+It contains the implementation of

-* EDSR ( Enhanced Deep Residual Networks for Single Image Super-Resolution)
-* ESPCN (Efficient Sub-Pixel Convolutional Neural Network)
-* FSRCNN (Fast Super-Resolution Convolutional Neural Network)
-* LapSRN ( Laplacian Pyramid Super-Resolution Network)
+* bodypix model ,
+* how to apply on videos ,
+* how to crop the faces ,
+* upper part and lower part of the body from body-pix outputs.